seancary62/Historical_Movie_Timeline/README.md

 # Ultimate_Movie_Lists
 Personal project to explore and categorize movies in different ways.
+This is test.

 # Getting Started
 After some initial exploration, I've found a few discoveries that might be useful.
 I will be reusing some of code from my final team project for the UNCC Charlotte Data Viz Bootcamp.
 My team and I found a movie data base online with a very workable API.
 My first task was to create a list of historic events, people, and icons that would be used to sort through a list of movies.
 Dates were added as well to make it easier to add the movies to a timeline.